Dana94/2019-website/blog/2020-05-22-css-animations-part-1.md

 Steps allow you to momentarily stop the animation for a period of time.

 The first argument is the number of steps to stop.
-These are spaced evenly throughout the animation. and the second argument is the "jumpterm" which signifies when these jumps happen.
+These are spaced evenly throughout the animation The second argument is the "jumpterm" which signifies when these jumps happen.
 You can see more detail of these options [here](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timing-function).

 Example: